jamielob/transitions/README.md

 ## Known Issues / To Do

-* Cube transition doesn't always display correctly (timing issue?) on iPhone Safari.
-Needs the special class delay1 added to transition-in (as in demo).
-* Sweep needs delay100 or above to work consistently on iPhone (as in demo).
+* Sweep seems to need delay100 or above to work consistently on iPhone (as in demo).